AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-11-29-beginner-html-questions.md

 </p>
 ```

-A tag is a line break.
+A `<br>` tag is a line break.
 As stated in the official HTML5 specification,

 >"`br` elements must be used only for line breaks that are actually part of the content, as in poems or addresses."